 Essential to an understanding of the global arena and sensitivity to the people who have inhabited it, anthropology, the science of humankind, views humans from the broadest possible perspective.

 Because of its study of culture and human behavior, anthropology is a social science; in its study of human physical traits, anthropology is a biological science.

-To investigate human behavior, anthropologists collect and analyze data from non-literate societies as well as communities in industrial nations of the world.
+To investigate human behavior, anthropologists collect and analyze data from every type of society, including communities in industrial nations of the world.
 From this wide perspective, anthropology helps us understand other peoples and thereby enables us to better understand ourselves.